 2016.
 Commemorative Cruise in Ramsgate in May.
 Then sailed to Dunkirk to take part in the Christopher Nolan film, “Dunkirk”, released in July 2017.

 2018.
 Commemorative Cruise at Ipswich Marina.
 Returned to Burnham-On-Crouch, where Papillon was built.

 In July she attended the Military Knights of Windsor Picnic moored alongside Windsor Castle on the Thames and attended the Traditional Boat Festival at Henley-on-Thames in July.

 2019.
 In May Papillon attended the Commemorative Cruise weekend at St Katharine Docks on the Thames in London.
-Participated in the ADLS escort fleet for the 75th D-Day celebrations out of Portsmouth and visited the Royal Yacht Squadron with ADLS fleet in June.
+Participated in the ADLS escort fleet for the 75th D-Day celebrations out of Portsmouth and visited the Royal Yacht Squadron, Cowes, with ADLS fleet in June.